Pablo1644/Basic-GUI-for-Python/README.md

 # Test Checker GUI Application

 This application is a simple GUI for checking test answers.
 Users can navigate through multiple-choice questions and submit their answers.
 The application then calculates the user's score based on their inputs.
+The goal was to have a tool for tests with questions with only one answer.
+It was a helpful tool to learn for one test in my colledge.
+Because of copyright, I change it into a test about knowing Python :).

 ## Features